cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 #### Reference type

-If C++ `get` function returns a reference data type or `set` function accesses a reference data type , don't forget to add `&` suffix in %attribute or %attribute_writeonly directives.
+If C++ `get` function returns a reference data type or `set` function accesses a reference data type, don't forget to add `&` suffix in %attribute or %attribute_writeonly directives.
 The following `ccstd::string&` is an example.

 ```c++
 %attribute_writeonly(cc::ICanvasRenderingContext2D, ccstd::string&, fillStyle, setFillStyle);